nikgreg99/weather-analysis-machine-learning/README.md

-#ML Analysis Weather Forecast in Szeged
+# ML Analysis Weather Forecast in Szeged

-##Dependencies required:
+## Dependencies
 The following dependenciesa are required to execute the notebook:
 * Numpy
 * Pandas